x1unix/docker-go-mingw/README.md

 docker run --rm -it -v /YourPackageSrc:/tmp/build x1unix/go-mingw go build YourPackage
 ```

+### Go Build Cache

+In order to speed up build times and keep Go build cache, mount your GOPATH or store it in a separate Docker volume.

+See [Docker volumes docs](https://docs.docker.com/storage/volumes/) for more info.

 You will get compiled Windows binary.

 ## Local build